michaelrobil/dailycalendar/README.md

 # dailycalendar

 ## About
-This web application is a simple calendar application that allows the user to save events for each hour of the day.
+This web application is a simple planner application that allows the user to save events for each hour of the day.

 ## Contributors
 [Michael Robil](https://github.com/michaelrobil)